White Day: A Labyrinth Named School

 compilation.
 The game was quite notable for several patches on the creator's site made to tone down the creepiness factor due to complaints from people being too terrified to finish the game and locked away the real horrors away in the harder difficulties.
 It was later released on mobile phones in 2009 but sacrificed the 3D graphics for still images that hampered the atmosphere of the game.

-of the localization and Sonnori closing up shop, the game itself has become something of a rarity with a few people seeding torrents and file downloads in an attempt to keep a copy available
+Since the cancellation of the localization and Sonnori closing up shop, the game itself has become something of a rarity with a few people seeding torrents and file downloads in an attempt to keep a copy available

 The game's graphics did not age well, but its place was between Clock Tower